 - Radiological Science and Technologies

 - Respiratory Care Therapy

 Comparison of Schools

-After looking at these two schools' programs, aspiring EMTs may want to learn more school details by checking out the table below.
+In addition to looking at these schools' programs, aspiring EMTs may want to learn more school details by checking out the table below.
 Find out the annual tuition charges, school population numbers and graduation rates to help make this important decision.

 |Central Washington University||Clark College|